levidavis111/ios-loops-lab/README.md

         print("x = \(x), y = \(y)")
     }
 }

+x = 1, y = 1
+x = 2, y = 1
+x = 3, y = 1

+It runs through the looped iteration for each X while Y=1, printing each time.
+Then it starts the next round of X, for which Y=2, meaning it continues back to the top of the iteration without printing, with only the outerloop, which does not satisfy the print condition..

 ```

 ***
 ## Question 20

 Write code that prints out all the points in the area bounded by (0,0), (10,0), (0,10) and (10,10) **where** x and y are both integers.

 ***
 ## Question 21